-Tinea pedis, known as “athlete’s foot”, is the most common fungal skin infection in humans.
-The fungi, Trichophyton rubrum and Trichophyton mentagrophytes, are the most prevalent fungal species that cause the infection.
-These fungi grow on the surface of the skin and can cause a range of symptoms, from itchiness and mild skin flaking, to a painful, dry rash with extensive skin cracking.
-Current treatments for athlete’s foot involve daily application of creams containing -azole, allylamine, or ciclopirox olamine based chemicals for up to six weeks, leading to high rates of non-compliance.
-Oral drugs are associated with systemic side effects and must be taken over the course of two to eight weeks.
-Despite these treatments, there is an average 70% return of infection rate.
-This is likely due to the inability of the above chemicals to destroy resilient fungal spores.
-Many of those afflicted continue to suffer symptoms after multiple courses of treatment and many dollars spent.
+Athlete’s foot, or tinea pedis, is the most common fungal skin infection in humans.
+Trichophyton(T.) rubrum and (T.) mentagrophyte, which are the most prevalent fungal species that cause the infection, grow on the surface of the skin and can cause symptoms ranging from itchiness and mild skin flaking to a painful, dry rash with extensive skin cracking.
+Current treatments for athlete’s foot involve daily application of creams containing azole-, allylamine-, or ciclopirox olamine-based chemicals for up to six weeks, leading to high rates of non-compliance.
+Oral drugs are associated with systemic side effects and must be taken for two to eight weeks.
+The average rate of re-infection with existing treatments is 70%. which is likely due to their inability to destroy resilient fungal spores.
+Patients often report ongoing symptoms after multiple courses of treatment which can be extremely costly.

 SaNOtize believes that the disadvantages of current approved products coupled with weak drug development pipelines for new treatments create an excellent opportunity for a novel athlete’s foot treatment such as NORSTM.
 The SaNOtize NORSTM treatment includes a 30-minute foot bath for three consecutive days.
 Clinical study results to date indicate that this treatment is more effective than existing options as NORSTM not only eradicates fungi and spores but also provides prompt resolution of symptoms due to NO’s anti-inflammatory effect.
 SaNOtize believes that superior efficacy, a shorter treatment course, and a lower incidence of side effects will allow the NORS foot bath to claim a significant portion of the market.